 How has the end of the Feed-in Tariff impacted projects?

-All of our operational projects have already secured 20-year FIT and a number of projects being delivered now were pre-registered to enable them to qualify.
-All future projects are being evaluated on the basis that they are financially viable without subsidy.
+All future projects are being evaluated on the basis that they are financially viable without Feed-in Tariff.
 This has significantly reduced the number of rooftop projects that we are able to deliver with our operating model.